dartmouth-cs52/dartmouth-cs52.github.io/workshops/index.md

 * show some use cases
 * discuss pros/cons

 Motivating the technology is import.
 This should start with an [ELI5](https://www.reddit.com/r/explainlikeimfive/) and then you can expand to how it fits in with what we've learned so far and use cases.
+What is the big deal about this thing you are presenting, why should I care?

 ### Tutorial Section